 Tired of having your presentations derailed?
-In this podcast, business growth expert David Blaise reveals his three steps for regaining control of the sales process.
+In this podcast, business growth expert David Blaise reveals his simple, three-step RPR method to regain control of the sales process.

 As salespeople, we all know that if we want to be effective, we need to maintain control of the sales process.
 We also know that generally speaking, whoever is asking the questions, controls the conversation.

-So if the prospect says, “Does it come in green?”
-Your response would be, “Would you like it in green?”
+So if the prospect said, “Does it come in green?” you might respond, “Would you like it in green?”

-If the prospect asks “How much for your mugs?” your response might be “What’s your budget?”
+If the prospect asks “How much for your mugs?” you might respond, “What’s your budget?”

 To me, this is downright painful.

-If you’re dealing with a thoroughly uneducated customer, you might be able to get away with an approach like this.
+If you’re dealing with a thoroughly uneducated customer, you might get away with an approach like this.
 But uneducated customers don’t usually control large budgets.
 And today, in an era of highly educated consumers, responses like that are just deadly.
 Not to mention painful to listen to!

 In most cases, ignoring prospects’ questions and just trying to flip them around does not benefit either you or them.

 However, ignoring or disregarding our client’s questions is not the appropriate response.
-We can ask them to hold their questions until the end, but that doesn’t always work.
-We can sometimes deflect by saying we’ll get to that in a moment, but sometimes that doesn’t work either.
+We can ask them to hold their questions until the end, but we can’t always make that work.
+We can sometimes deflect by saying we’ll get to that in a moment, but we can’t always make that work either.

-For that reason, I’ve found that in nearly every situation, when questioned, we are far better off providing a basic response, the promise of more information, and then a quick redirect to turn the conversation back to where you need it to be.
+For that reason, I find that in nearly every situation, when questioned, we are far better if we provide a basic response, the promise of more information, and then a quick redirect to turn the conversation back to where you need it to be.

 I call it RPR: Response, Promise, Redirect